How to read the Holy Bible effectively?

 Common questions:

-To start reading the Bible, it is recommended to start with the New Testament, particularly the Gospels of Mark and John, as they are simple and offer a touching narrative of the life of Jesus Christ.
+To begin reading the Bible, it is recommended to start with the New Testament, particularly the Gospels of Mark and John, as they are simple and offer a touching narrative of the life of Jesus Christ.

 How can I establish a Bible reading routine?